 Is your company tax exempt?
 Please be sure you have all of the proper certificates completed and submitted to our tax team to ensure your invoices reflect your exempt status.

-All of our tax forms are available on our Tax Exemptions Directory page, where you may download exemption forms or view our Frequently Asked Questions page.
+All of our tax forms are available on our Tax Exemption Directory page, where you may download exemption forms or view our Frequently Asked Questions page.
 Many of our forms are powered by Adobe Sign, meaning you can complete the form in the web interface and click submit once you are finished.

 For Federal Taxes: